riaanvddool/MapStore2_Windyty_project/README.md

 The integration is not very correct in terms of React-Redux, but the design of the windyty API caused some problems.

-To toggle on/off set `useWindyty` in `./MapStore2/web/client/components/map/leaflet/Map.jsx`
+To enable/disable set `useWindyty` in `./MapStore2/web/client/components/map/leaflet/Map.jsx`

     static defaultProps = {
         //...